enryH/cbpp_info/bikes.md

 ## Rental Bikes

-Buying one here, even from a second hand store, might be a bit pricy, especially if you haven't been paid yet.
+Buying one here, even from a second hand store, might be a bit pricy.
+That's makes things especially difficult if you haven't been paid yet.
 Luckily there are retal options available to get started.

 ### Swapfiets